Your complete guide to the Dubai dress code for both women and men, all year round.

 - The UAE is an Islamic country but Dubai is surprisingly modern.

 - The social media influencers and celebrities you see posting updates from Dubai, perched on its skyscrapers or riding camels in the desert are dressed in itsy bitsy shorts.
+Dubai fashion seems to be at the forefront of international trends.

 - But you know that the locals are always dressed modestly.